-I3 theory builds such inhibitory processes (including self-regulation) into its core structure, suggesting that three key processes underlie IPV perpetration: instigation, impellance, and inhibition (with the italicized vowels representing the three Is in I3 theory).
-We illustrate the interplay among these three processes in Figure 20.1.
+I Theory builds such inhibitory processes (including self-regulation) into its core structure, suggesting that three key processes underlie IPV perpetration: instigation, impellance, and inhibition (with the italicized vowels representing the three Is in I Theory).
+We illustrate the interplay among these three processes in Figure 1.
 Instigation refers to the exposure to discrete social dynamics with the potential victim that normatively trigger an urge to aggress (e.g., provocation, rejection); we use the term "normative" to refer the experience of the typical person confronting this particular instigator under the typical circumstances.
 Such social dynamics can trigger hostile cognitive, affective, physiological, and even (preliminary) behavioral tendencies (Berkowitz, 1993).
-Impellance refers to dispositional or situational factors that psychologically prepare the individual to experience a strong urge to aggress when encountering this instigator in this context (e.g., dispositional aggressiveness, acute physiological arousal from a source other than the present conflict); these factors collectively determine the potential perpetrator's "urge readiness"-the readiness to respond with aggression to this particular instigator in this particular situation.
+Impellance refers to dispositional or situational factors that psychologically prepare the individual to experience a strong urge to aggress when encountering this instigator in this context (e.g., dispositional aggressiveness, acute physiological arousal from a source other than the present conflict); these factors collectively determine the potential perpetrator's "urgereadiness"-the readiness to respond with aggression to this particular instigator in this particular situation.
 As a result of variation in impellance, people may sometimes shrug off an instigator (or perhaps not even notice it; see Crick & Dodge, 1994), experiencing virtually no urge to aggress, or they may react strongly to a trigger, experiencing a powerful urge to aggress.
 The most powerful urges arise when both instigation and impellance are strong.
 Finally, inhibition refers to dispositional or situational factors that increase the likelihood that people will override this urge to aggress (e.g., dispositional self-control, the presence of one's mother-in-law).
-As noted previously, when the strength of inhibition exceeds the strength of the
+As noted previously, when the strength of inhibition exceeds the strength of the urge to aggress, people behave nonviolently; when the reverse is true, they behave violently.
+In other words, inhibition determines the threshold above which the urge to aggress will manifest itself in IPV perpetration.
+If inhibition is strong, then the urge to aggress must be strong to yield aggressive behavior; if it is weak, the urge to aggress need not be especially strong to yield aggressive behavior.
+Furthermore, when instigation is absent, impellance and inhibition are irrelevant (see left side of Figure 1).
+Even the angriest, least controlled person in the world is nonviolent sometimes; a situational instigator is required before the person perpetrates.